-For the reasons outlined above, the Strategy's proposal to retain the existing B6 zoning will not achieve its aim to revitalise Banksia.
+For the reasons outlined above, the Strategy's proposal to retain the existing B6 zoning will not achieve its aim to revitalise Banksia and will almost inevitably lead to the loss of around 110 Lowes-Manhattan employees from this site.

-The proposal for the subject sites contrasts with the Strategy's proposed mixed-use zoning directly opposite those sites and other areas north of the subject site, around Arncliffe railway station.
+The proposal for the subject site contrasts with the Strategy's proposed mixed-use zoning on sites only marginally closer to Banksia Station and other areas north of the subject site, around Arncliffe Station.
 Much of the argument for B4 mixed - use zoning around Arncliffe applies equally to such zoning on the Princes Highway near Banksia Railway Station.
-That is,
+That is: